Blac Chyna Cheating On Rob Kardashian? — Caught Cozying Up To Mystery Man

 Blac Chyna spent Super Bowl Sunday in the arms of a man who definitely wasn’t Rob Kardashian.
 The new parents have had their ups and downs, but could this new scandal be the nail in the coffin?
-Get the details now!
+Get the EXCLUSIVE details now!

 Blac Chyna has some explaining to do.
-The 28-year-old personality was reportedly in the arms of another dude on Super Bowl Sunday, this according to Page Six.
-Rob Kardashian, 29, was nowhere to be seen as onlookers allegedly witnessed a mystery man place his hand “in her lap or on her legs.”
+The 28-year-old personality was spotted in the arms of another dude on Super Bowl Sunday, HollywoodLife.com has confirmed.
+Rob Kardashian, 29, was nowhere to be seen as onlookers witnessed a mystery man place his hand “in her lap or on her legs,” according to Page Six.
 The news comes on the heels of the unmarried parents’ first anniversary.
 And that is just the tip of the iceberg.

-“I would definitely have thought they were a couple if didn’t know better,” explains the insider.
-Chyna was at Super Bowl LI viewing party at Estrella’s MA Theater in Los Angeles.
-They go on to say that “[Chyna]’s still talking to Rob, but they’re not living together right now.”
-It’s also worth noting that the Rob & Chyna star was overhead telling someone she was “faded.”
+“Chyna was definitely cozy with the dude who she came in here with,” explains an insider EXCLUSIVELY to HollywoodLife.com.
+“This dude wasn’t someone who worked for her, or anything like that, by the way she was looking at him and how he had his arm around her at times.”
+The Rob & Chyna star attended a Super Bowl LI viewing party at Estrella’s MA Theater in Los Angeles on Feb.
+5. “They came in with a group of people, but then the groups fizzled out… and, low and behold, Chyna and the dude were the last two standing.
+They had a good time and interacted as if they were more than friends.”

 Blac Chyna’s Naked ‘Paper’ Magazine Shoot — Pics